-“The JuntoCast” is a monthly podcast by members of The Junto in which we discuss issues related to early American history.
-Regular contributors include Ken Owen (host), Michael Hattem (panelist and producer), and Roy Rogers (panelist).
-They are usually joined by a rotating cast of other fellow Juntoists and guest contributors.
+“The JuntoCast” is a monthly podcast dedicated to roundtable discussions of issues related to early American history.
+Ken Owen (Host), Michael Hattem (panelist and Producer), and Roy Rogers (panelist) are usually joined by a guest panelist each month.

 *We ask all our listeners who subscribe via iTunes if they would please take a moment to rate and/or review the podcast in the iTunes Store.